MPins/lightning-nodenamer/README.md

 - NO UPDATES NODES: #total of nodes which there is no updates on this json graph file
 - NO FEATURE BIT NODES: #total of nodes which there is no feature bits on this json graph file

+- Additionaly it will output the counting of each feature bits encountered on each node

 # Understanding the approach

 The programm approach the node implementation identification using 3 layers of information: